DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Radio.md

 # Radio Communications

 ## Radio Codes
 While plain English is generally acceptable, some players do enjoy uzing radio codes in their roleplay.
-These are commonly accepted radio codes across multiple servers.
+These are commonly accepted radio codes.

 | **Radio Code** | **Meaning**                                    |
 |-------------|------------------------------------------------|